 Step 1: Have an idea for a new student organization.

 Review the duties and privileges of student organizations under the Student Organizations Guide so you know what will be expected of you.
-Also, double check list of Student Organizations to make sure that there is no identical or highly similar student organization that already exists at Pitzer or the Claremont Colleges.
+Also, double check the list of Student Organizations to make sure that there is no identical or highly similar student organization that already exists at Pitzer or the Claremont Colleges.

 Step 2: Find others who are interested.